Tom Malinowski: Post-congressional career

+On April 26, 2024, Malinowski announced his candidacy for Hunterdon County Democratic Party chair.
+He won the election on June 23, 2024.

+Malinowski spent the fall 2025 semester as a visiting scholar and professor at Seton Hall University's school of diplomacy.

 Personal life

-in September 2017, Malinowski moved to Rocky Hill, New Jersey, close to where he grew up.
+In September 2017, Malinowski moved to Rocky Hill, New Jersey, close to where he grew up.
 In 2020, he moved to the Ringoes section of East Amwell Township, New Jersey.

 Malinowski's stepfather Blair Clark was a journalist, a broadcast executive, and a political operator.
-Clark's sister was Anne Martindell, a member of the New Jersey State Senate (1974–1977) and a United States ambassador to New Zealand (1979–1981).
+Clark's sister was Anne Martindell, a member of the New Jersey State Senate and a United States ambassador to New Zealand.

 Malinowski has faced charges related to driving on a suspended license.